 - Parodied in The X-Files parody "The Slug-Files" with Agent Kruller, who insists on mundane explanations for everything from the photograph of an alien to a robot arm (admittedly, she was right about that, except it was built to do laundry, not make coffee), a talking ferret, and being abducted herself.
 She's still marginally more reasonable than her counterpart Agent Muldy, who keeps imagining stuff that isn't happening so much he doesn't notice the equally crazy stuff that is happening.

-- In "Kiki Shrugged", the ghost of Ayn Rand still doesn't believe in the supernatural, in spite of being it, leading her to be banished with an impromptu logic exorcism.
+- In "Kiki Shrugged", the ghost of Ayn Rand still doesn't believe in the supernatural, in spite of being part of it, leading her to be banished with an impromptu logic exorcism.

 The Adventurer: (surrounded by monsters)...and now I've been abducted by idiots in fake monster suits.